 - Quoted by the founder of a software company

 Let’s build our own feature tracking solution

 Around this time everyone in our small team was on vacation for a week, apart from our founder Steve.

 He used the quiet time to sketch out a possible in-house tool for tracking feature requests.
 When the team was back, he showed us the sketches and asked if we thought we should build it - not just for our use, but for other companies to use too.

 “Yes!” was the response.
 So we asked some other software companies if they would use such a product.
 Some said no, some said maybe, and some - with great enthusiasm – said “Most definitely”.
-And have now been happy customers for years.

 Our own Feature Upvote board and suggestion form

 Fast forward a few years

 Our customers range from construction giants and major banks to community theatres and educational companies.
 They are located in 30+ countries around the world, speak different languages, and work in different ways.

 What they all have in common is a desire to organise feature requests in the simplest way possible and to surface the best ideas.